On The Landscape of Spoken Language Models: A Comprehensive Survey: Benchmarking and Evaluating

-While the benchmarks above include a large variety of tasks, some recent benchmarks focus specifically on speech characteristics that exploit the new abilities of \slms.
-For example, StyleTalk~\citep{lin2024advancing} assesses \slms' ability to generate text responses that align with specific speaking styles, such as intonation and emotion.
+\paragraph{Conversation-based evaluation} While the benchmarks above cover a wide variety of tasks, some recent ones focus specifically on whether \slms\ can perceive acoustic details in conversations and respond appropriately.
+For example, StyleTalk~\citep{lin2024advancing} assesses \slms' ability to generate text responses that align with specific speaking styles, for example in terms of intonation and emotion.
 The evaluation compares the generated output with a target response using standard text generation metrics (BLEU, ROUGE, and others).
 Similarly, the E-chat200 dataset~\citep{xue2024chat} also assesses a model’s ability to generate responses that align with the speaker’s emotion.
 The dataset was synthetically created using an expressive TTS, while the text-based questions and responses were generated by an external LLM.
-SD-Eval~\citep{ao2024sd} goes beyond emotion alignment to include alignment with paralinguistic features (e.g., accent, age, prosody, timbre, volume) as well as environmental context.
+SD-Eval~\citep{ao2024sd} and VoxDialogue~\citep{VoxDialogue} go beyond emotion alignment to include alignment with other speaker and style features (e.g., accent, age, prosody, timbre, volume) as well as environmental context.
+The recently introduced StressTest benchmark~\citep{yosha2025stresstest} evaluates the ability of speech-aware \slms\ to understand differences in meaning conveyed by sentence stress, finding that existing models tend to do poorly on this task.
+VoxRole~\citep{VoxRole} is a benchmark designed for speech-based role-playing conversational agents, which evaluates how well they maintain their personas.
+S2S-Arena~\citep{S2S-Arena} evaluates SLMs’ ability to respond appropriately to spoken instructions that involve paralinguistics.
+Unlike the benchmarks above that rely on automatic evaluation, S2S-Arena uses human judgments to evaluate SLMs.

+\paragraph{Comparisons of cascaded vs.~end-to-end SLMs} When evaluating SLMs, researchers often include cascaded baselines for comparison with end-to-end models.
+For speech-aware text LMs, many studies contrast end-to-end approaches with ASR $\rightarrow$ LLM cascaded systems.
+Across benchmarks, cascaded systems typically excel at semantic tasks such as spoken language understanding but underperform on speaker-related and paralinguistic tasks~\citep{huang2024dynamic,huang2025dynamicsuperb,sakshi2024mmau, liu2025vocalbench,yan2025uro,yang2025sakura}.
+While cascaded systems remain strong baselines, jointly optimizing the speech encoder with the LLM can yield additional benefits by better aligning speech representations with the backbone sequence model.
+These benefits include improved instruction following~\citep{lu25c_interspeech} and paralinguistic understanding~\citep{DeSTA2.5-Audio}.
+However, such joint training also risks catastrophic forgetting when integrating speech encoders and pre-trained sequence models~\citep{lu25c_interspeech, hsiao25_interspeech}.